What is Separation Anxiety in Dogs?

 5.- Leave your dog at home with certain toys that he loves, but can only play with when you leave.
 Give your dog a treat when you leave, so he or she, associates your leaving the house as a good thing.
 The more natural the treats and food are, the better for the dog, right?
 Some of the most unhealthy treats are sold in supermarket stores.
 Many contain some of the ingredients that I warn against in dog food.
-For US citizens, Only Natural Pet has a sale going on now or try Raw Paws for an amazing selection of specialty foods and treats.
+For US citizens, Raw Paws for an amazing selection of specialty foods and treats.
 For the rest of us (Canada and others), The Green Life offers healthy treats, often by the case for a better price.
 You can find all those online sources in the Store Reviews page.

 6.- And the last but not least….Leave your dog at home more often than you take him with you.
 Your dog does not need to be with you all the time, in fact it will be factor in creating separation anxiety.
 If people followed the above guidelines, they would have a happier dog and there would be fewer dogs left in hot cars too.
 Think about that.